HesterGong/COI-MVP/README.md

 * Replace Browserless token fallback with secrets management
 * Replace the “in-memory bus” with your real event system (SNS/SQS/EventBridge)
 * Write outputs to S3 and notify/email instead of writing to `./out`
-* Add structured logging and tracing (workflowId, policyFoxdenId, lob, geography)
+* Add structured logging and tracing ({ applicationId, lob }, geography, carrierPartner, policyFoxdenId)
 * Add tests for:

   * canonical builder (transform step)